shakerin/pyland/Project Status and Plan.md

 ### step 1
-    User needs to generate+execute something, does frame command exist? if yes, step 2 else step 6.
+    User needs to generate+execute something, does frame command exist? if yes, step 2 else step 1_1.

+### step 1_1
+    create new frame file/s and/or frameDir file/s based on requirement, place the new files in frame directory so that TemplateLibrary can find out the place,
+    go to step 2.

 ### step 2
     Use that frame to generate+execute text.